How Much is a New Immersion Heater?

 Incoloy Immersion Heater Cost

-One of the main benefits of this type of immersion heater is that it is highly resistant to corrosion and this makes it a perfect option for hard water areas.
+One of the main benefits of this type of immersion heater is that it is highly resistant to corrosion and designed for hard water areas.
 This type of immersion heater is also very robust and can withstand high-temperature environments while also resisting oxidation.

 Incoloy heater